cscart/docs/en/user_guide/users/vendors/workflow.rst

 Vendor Debt Payout
 ==================

-The :doc:`Vendor Debt Payout </user_guide/addons/vendor_debt_payout/index>` add-on covers the situations when vendor debts and fees for plans need to be collected without using marketplace payment methods.
+The :doc:`/user_guide/addons/vendor_debt_payout/index` add-on covers the situations when vendor debts and fees for plans need to be collected without using marketplace payment methods.
 Here is what the add-on offers:

 * Limit on the maximum debt of a vendor and the time within which a vendor must pay for using the vendor plan.